xNapha/employee-creator/README.md

 - Finished creating tests for the front end, mainly just focusing on the components and containers rendering
 - Deployed the final project on netlify but i realised that without the backend all you will see is a loading screen, so might take it down
 - Tried and failed to add tests for the backend, look further down for an explanation

+### 08/06/2023 | Feedback

+Front End

+- File organisation could be worked upon,
+- Abstracting things could lead to confusion, main culprits are using functions to render components, nothing wrong with it just causes confusion
+- Some code seems redundant, for example, using setValue( value => value ? value : null)
+- could also be using OR statments in some places i am using ternary statements
+- Try and make the front end look pixel perfect with the demo snippets provided, nothing wrong with the design but is best to just copy something exactly
+- Some tests written very stupid (not the coaches' word these are my own)

+Back End

+- Validation could be further expanded upon, rather than just using @NotBlank
+- Tests could be written | (Post Nathan here, I think i figured out a way to implement tests, I completely forgot there was a test folder to begin with and I see that I could have been using that.)

+### 10/06/2023 | Adding environment variables

+- Finally figured out how to use environment variables using eclipse

 ---